 We do not believe anyone ever has the final word in historical debates and our aim is always to have a plurality of opinions.
 This means we have sometimes had controversial speakers and some people find that a challenge, even offensive.
 We include people with different interpretations of our pasts.
 We do not suggest that any programme of ours offers a definitive view.
 We do hope people who attend will come away challenged and inspired by our speakers to think and read more, whether they agree with what they have heard or not.

 This all sounds a bit worthy, and it is intended to be worthy.
 Being at the Festival is also supposed to be fun.
 In pre-Covid times, food, drink, and music were a big part of the experience.
 They will be again when we can meet in person.
 Some of the most memorable parts of 2017, 2018, and 2019 were the conversations in the bar and the bookshop, we are looking forward to their return.

-In 2021, we have had to construct a purely virtual programme for the Festival.
-It is constructed around the two connected strands of ‘Ireland in 1921’ and ‘Ireland and Empire’.
-This will range from the actions of Crown Forces in Ireland during the Revolution, to aspects of the Irish experience of the British Empire.
+In 2021, we had to construct a purely virtual programme for the Festival.
+It was constructed around the two connected strands of ‘Ireland in 1921’ and ‘Ireland and Empire’.
+This ranged from the actions of Crown Forces in Ireland during the Revolution, to aspects of the Irish experience of the British Empire.
 Of course, as much recent work has suggested, the Irish Revolution is illuminated by an understanding of its international context, both the First World War and the crisis of empires that followed.
 As in previous years, this will be an important part of what many of our speakers discuss.